Robust Template Matching via Hierarchical Convolutional Features from a Shape Biased CNN: Conclusions

 \subsection{Acknowledgments}

 The authors acknowledge use of the research computing facility at King’s College London, Rosalind (https://rosalind.kcl.ac.uk), and the Joint Academic Data science Endeavour (JADE) facility.
-This research was funded by the King's - China Scholarship Council (K-CSC).
+This research was funded by China Scholarship Council.